 Face the light.
 The source of light should come from in front of you.
 If the light comes from behind you, your face will probably be underexposed unless you force a flash on your camera or use a photo editor.

 Think big.
 When people scan posts and comments, they see your avatar at a postage-stamp size.
 When they click on it, however, they should see a big, crisp photo, so upload a picture that is at least 600 pixels wide.

 No, I don’t mean overshare the details of your personal life.
 Your words create your story so consider what you’re tweeting and check your past content to see if it represents what you want people to learn about you and your ideas.

-Focusing on building a niche with tightly curated content on these topics will help create a really great flow on content on your Twitter stream.
+Focusing on building a niche with tightly curated content on these topics will help create a substantial flow of material on your Twitter stream.
 My three seeds are social media, author, and marketing.
 These are the main things that I share content about so people know that they can find these things on my Twitter profile.

-Make a list of your main focus with three seeds or go super-niched with one main focus and you’ll build a solid Twitter following that will love your content.
+Make a list of your primary focus with three seeds or go super-niched with one main focus and you’ll build a robust Twitter following that will love your content.